rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/delete-a-commit-from-Github.md

 ### Steps to remove the 2 commits

-Firstly, find out the comit that you want to revert back to.
+Firstly, find out the commit that you want to revert back to.

 `git log`